timwis/soda-postgres/README.md

 # soda-postgres
-Use Socrata's SODA2 API to query a postgres database
+Uses [node-soda2-parser](https://github.com/timwis/node-soda2-parser) to provide a Socrata-style SODA2 API in front of a postgres database

 # Installation
 1. Clone the repo